-What is Real-Time Report & Behavior Report Section?
+The Real-Time & Behavior Report Section

-If you want to know how many people are on your website currently, then you can determine it all by visiting the Real-time Report section.
-But if in case you are noticing that several users leaving your website without any content interaction & making a conversion, then no doubt, it is time to bring some changes to your content.
+If you want to know how many people are currently on your website, you can determine it all by visiting the Real-time Report section.
+If you are noticing that several users are leaving your website without any content interaction & making a conversion, then no doubt, it is time to bring some changes to your content.

 On the other hand, in the Behavior Report, you will come to know several things that are essential for your website.
-From how many pages are viewed in a given time frame to the average time spent on each page by the user, exit percentage to bounce rate, you’ll learn about the website traffic activity in this section.
+From page visibility to the average time spent on each page by the user, exit percentage to bounce rate, you’ll learn about the website traffic activity in this section.